“A man who fears being seen as feminine is a man who fears being treated the way he treats women”

 What does being “a man” or “a woman” mean to you?
 If your definition of either phrase describes how a man or woman “should” be or what they “should” be doing based on some kind of a standard, then it’s very likely that you’re part of the problem.
 The way your guy friend laughs or talks shouldn’t bother you.
 The way your female friend is ambitious and vocal shouldn’t bother you.
 Be present and active for your friends who are in the minority.
 Initiate conversations so people can learn more to reflect on their perspective.

-Graphic by Ayumi White
+Graphics by Ayumi White